Kravataf/GDA/README.md

 # <p align="center" dir="auto">GDAddon 🤔</p>

-Extension which allows loading/deleting and execution of addons, as well as other stuff.
+Adds functionality for loading & deleting of addons.
+Each addon has a `Name` and a `Source` code, these are defined when the addon is first loaded.
+To run your addons, just add `Execute (all) addons` action into a separate event.

 # How to use

-I'll update this part of the README.md soon, maybe :U
+I'll update this part later...

 ![Screenshot 2025-04-05 203529](https://github.com/user-attachments/assets/7ca1260a-d176-410f-a6a4-cca0cca2e746)

+# Making addons

+gdjs // js